dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 Web host configuration can be created independently of the test classes by inheriting from `WebApplicationFactory` to create one or more custom factories:

 1. Inherit from `WebApplicationFactory` and override [ConfigureWebHost](/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1.configurewebhost).
-The [IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder) allows the configuration of the service collection with [ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.istartup.configureservices):
+The [IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder) allows the configuration of the service collection with [ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.istartup.configureservices) which is executed before the app's `Startup.ConfigureServices`.
+The [IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder) allows overriding and modiying registered services in the service collection with [ConfigureTestServices](/dotnet/api/microsoft.aspnetcore.testhost.webhostbuilderextensions.configuretestservices):

    [!code-csharp[](integration-tests/samples/2.x/IntegrationTestsSample/tests/RazorPagesProject.Tests/CustomWebApplicationFactory.cs?name=snippet1)]